viking-sudo-rm/rusty-dawg/README.md

 4. Build a retrieval language model

 The key features of the Rusty-DAWG library are:
-1. Build a DAWG or CDAWG indexon a corpus with a one-liner.
+1. Build a DAWG or CDAWG index on a corpus with a one-liner.
 The (C)DAWG can be saved in two formats: a graph stored in RAM and a graph stored on disk.
 2. Use Python bindings to load a saved (C)DAWG for doing fast n-gram search (you can also load it in Rust, but we recommend working with the Python API).
 3. An API server and web demo for visualizing n-gram search results over a pre-built (C)DAWG.